Katt Williams: Legal issues

-On November 13, 2006, Williams was arrested at Los Angeles International Airport after a stolen gun was found in his briefcase.
-On December 14, 2006, he pleaded no contest to a misdemeanor count of carrying a concealed firearm and was sentenced to three years' probation, was ordered to pay restitution, and was given credit for the three days he spent in jail.
+On November 13, 2006, Williams was arrested at Los Angeles International Airport after a gun that had been reported stolen was found in his briefcase.
+On December 14, he pleaded no contest to a misdemeanor count of carrying a concealed firearm and was sentenced to three years' probation, ordered to pay restitution, and given credit for the three days he spent in jail.

 In November 2010, Williams was arrested by police while working on a film in Coweta County, Georgia.
 He was accused of stealing $3,500 worth of coins and jewelry.
 He was released the following day on a $40,000 bond.
 Police later charged him with burglary and criminal trespass.

 On June 11, 2011, Williams was arrested in connection with an alleged assault on a tractor driver.
 The alleged victim said three women approached his tractor at around 4:30 p.m. local time and attacked him with rocks and dirt clods, causing him facial injuries.
 Los Angeles County Sheriff's Department officers arrived on the scene and arrested the three women for assault with a deadly weapon, and arrested Williams for felony intimidation of a witness.
-Williams was booked into jail and released that same night on $50,000 bail.
+He was booked into jail and released that same night on $50,000 bail.

-On November 15, 2012, he was arrested in Oakland, California, on charges of suspicion of assault with a deadly weapon for allegedly beating an 18-year-old Berkeley, California, man with a bottle aboard Williams' tour bus.
+On November 15, 2012, Williams was arrested in Oakland, California, on charges of suspicion of assault with a deadly weapon; he had allegedly beaten an 18-year-old with a bottle aboard Williams' tour bus in Berkeley, California.

-An attendee of Williams' shortened November 16, 2012 performance at the Oracle Arena in Oakland filed a class action lawsuit days after the event, seeking compensation for himself and "all others who paid money for a show and got nothing but Katt Williams' nonperformance."
+An attendee of Williams' shortened performance at the Oracle Arena in Oakland on November 16, 2012, filed a class action lawsuit days after the event, seeking compensation for himself and "all others who paid money for a show, but got nothing but Katt Williams' nonperformance".

-On December 2, 2012, Williams was arrested in Seattle after he allegedly got into a dispute at a bar in South Lake Union.
-His arrest came after his no-show November 29, 2012, for the first night of a planned two-night engagement at the Paramount Theatre.
-Five days later, he was arrested in Dunnigan, California, on a bench warrant arising from a November 25, 2012, incident in Sacramento during which he allegedly drove a three-wheeled motorbike on a sidewalk and refused to stop for police.
-The resulting chase was halted due to safety concerns, and the bench warrant issued, after Williams narrowly missed several bystanders.
+On December 2, 2012, Williams was arrested in Seattle after he allegedly got into a dispute at a bar in the South Lake Union neighborhood.
+His arrest came after he no-showed the first night of a planned two-night performance at the Paramount Theatre.
+Five days later, he was arrested in Dunnigan, California, on a bench warrant arising from an incident the previous month in Sacramento, California, during which he allegedly drove a three-wheeled motorbike onto a sidewalk and refused to stop for police.
+The resulting chase was halted due to safety concerns, and the bench warrant was issued after Williams narrowly missed several bystanders.